New Wine Collective: White Paper

 Less control, more flexibility & movement

 The New Wine Collective model values empowerment and connection over hierarchy and control.
 Since there is no “bottle-neck” or top-down power structure to maintain, it can remain lean, organic, and diverse, allowing for innovation and grassroots movements to grow.
 Instead of being dependent on just a select few in permanent positions of power, the user community itself would be the power source, channeling energy, and shaping the movement as it grows.

 You can take part in the creation of a new approach to church that will radically change the spiritual landscape and help heal and renew the world.
 New Wine Collective, Inc. is a 501c3 non-profit organization relying on the generosity of donors to support our mission during our initial three-year start-up phase.
 We are looking for partners willing to invest in our vision of a better future for all.

 If you would like to learn about giving to New Wine Collective, please CLICK HERE.

 Join the conversation

 We know we don’t have all the answers.
-That’s why we’ve created an online forum community for people who want to participate in reimagining church and spirituality from the ground up.
+That’s why we’re creating an online forum community for people who want to participate in reimagining church and spirituality from the ground up.

 Our collective is a community gathered around a bold purpose: to tackle systemic problems within Christianity and to find new solutions together.
 Our hope is to convene a broad multidisciplinary conversation–a "hive mind"–that includes many perspectives and areas of expertise (science, technology, economics, business, art, theology, etc.).
 It’s for people from all walks of life who want to see innovative thinking result in action and a better way forward for all.

-If you’re looking for a place where your voice can matter and where you can help create something the world needs, please email us for information about how to join our forum.
+If you’re looking for a place where your voice can matter and where you can help create something new, please email us at email@example.com for information about how to join our forum.